Attested: (1) Magnis on iter 12 of the Antonine Itinerary; Magnis at position 57 in the Ravenna Cosmography

 (2) Magnis at position 130 in the Ravenna Cosmography; Magnis in the Notitia Dignitatum, where the Tribunus cohortis secundae Dalmatarum was based.; Inscription (lost) Magnensium

-Where: (1) the Roman town of Kenchester, Herefordshire, SO439427, a reasonably secure location thanks to the mileages in AI.
+Where: (1) the Roman town of Kenchester, Herefordshire, SO439427, a reasonably secure location thanks to the mileages in the Itinerary.

 (2) Carvoran fort on Hadrian's Wall at NY66556571

 Name origin: Locative plural of Latin magnus ‘great’.
 Udolph (2012:45-48) explained that a similar word contributed to many later place names, such as Maidstone etc in England, or Magdeburg etc in Germany, or Machelen in Belgium, probably also with a meaning of ‘great’, applied particularly to monumental traces of the past, but it became confused with maidens and serving maids.
 Old English, mægen ‘main, exercise of power, military force’ was related.
 Welsh has maen ‘(special) stone’.